IshaNagar1/IshaNagar1.github.io/_posts/2026-03-26-first-post.md

 ___

 Hearing loss occurs when there is damage in the hearing system.
-There are different type of degrees of loss, but I'll go over that next time.
+There are different types of degrees of loss, but I'll go over that next time.
 When hearing decreases, it can feel like the volume of all sounds has turned down.
 It feels like silence but not exactly.
 Many times, conversations